 Attitude towards children: The Bay Hotel welcomes children aged 8 years and older

-Special activities & services: Arrangements can be made to convert the conference centre into a playroom, however this can be done in high season only.
+Special activities & services: In high season, arrangements can be made to convert the conference centre into a playroom.

 Generally recommended for children: The hotel does not allow children under 8 years old and there are no additional facilities or activities for children, other than the swimming pools and the beach across the road.